marshyski/cosmodrome/README.md

 **Setup:**

-*Generating an SSL cert is optional but recommended as your data is important.*
+*Generating a SSL cert is optional, but recommended as your data is important.*

 Generate a self-signed SSL cert and key (dev/test purposes only):